Your Writer Platform

 If you have never tried advertising on Facebook before, these five tips are a good place to start, but you’re likely going to need to do a lot of additional research to tackle that learning curve.
 So I’ll leave you with some of my favorite resources to learn more about Facebook ads.

-• Facebook Ads for Authors: a free Reedsy Learning course which goes a lot more in-depth into the basics of setting up your first campaign.
+- Facebook Ads for Authors: a free Reedsy Learning course that goes a lot more in-depth into the basics of setting up your first campaign.

 Ricardo Fayet is one of the founders of Reedsy, an online marketplace connecting authors with some of the world’s best editors, designers, marketers and website designers.
 A digital marketing enthusiast, he’s currently writing a book to help authors manage Facebook ads more efficiently.
 He’s also the author of several online courses on marketing as part of Reedsy Learning.